 How Much Is My Pedestrian Accident Case Worth?

 The compensation made available to you as an injured pedestrian will vary depending on the severity of your injuries and their consequences.
 The worse you are injured, the more medical attention you will need and the more time off work you will require to rest.
 Both of these factors combine can rapidly increase the overall damages caused by a pedestrian accident.

-Using the help of our law firm, you can demand that the motorist and their insurance company pay for your medical bills and lost wages.
+With the help of our Chicago pedestrian accident lawyers, you can demand that the motorist and their insurance company pay for your medical bills and lost wages.
 You can also demand more abstract damages – called noneconomic or general damages – related to the pain, suffering, and hardship you have endured due to the accident.